Gymnastyorka

+Materials

+While the originals were made of white linen, the M43 "gymnasterka" is made of cotton.
+The wartime and 1950s gymnasterka were made of a cotton drill, often in a variety of colors, which all faded into hues of yellow, orange and others.
+This heavy fading is characteristic of pure cotton, which doesn't hold dye well.

+Some are made of a strange "double diagonal" cotton fabric.
+Some are made by "lend lease" materials.
+Some examples during WW2 appear to be made of wool, and they lack the diagonal weave of drill, twill, or gaberdine.

 Origins

 The gymnastyorka (till 1917 officially named "gymnastic tunic", гимнастическая рубаха) was originally introduced into the Imperial Russian Army in about 1870 for wear by regiments stationed in Turkestan during the hot summers.
 It took the form of a loose fitting white linen "shirt-tunic" and included the coloured shoulder-boards of the dark green tunic worn during the remainder of the year.
 The gymnastyorka was taken into use by all branches of the Imperial Russian Army at the time of the Russo-Turkish War of 1877–1878.
 Originally intended as a working dress during peacetime and patterned on the traditional Russian peasant smock, the gymnastyorka was subsequently adopted for ordinary duties and active service wear.
 It was worn as such by non-commissioned ranks in summer during the 1890s and early 1900s.
 The officers' equivalent was a white double breasted tunic or kitel.
 During the Russo-Japanese War of 1904–1905 the white gymnastyorka with its red or blue shoulder-boards proved too conspicuous against modern weaponry and the garments were often dyed various shades of khaki.
 The smartness and comfort of the white gymnastyorka enabled it to survive for a few more years of peacetime wear until a light khaki version was adopted in 1907-09 and worn during World War I.